chevrenoire/chevrenoire.github.io/_posts/2020-10-02-about-writing.md

 The reality is that maybe I&mdash;maybe _we_&mdash;need to be more respectful of our process.
 And understand that, yes, there's something to the typing, the page _does_ matter, but writing is so much more than that.

-And so, while I may not hit a daily word count or some other metric which has attained buzzworthy status among the writers' social circles, I _am_ writing. _We_ are writing.
+And so, while I may not hit a daily word count or some other metric which has attained buzzworthy status among the writers' social circles, I _am_ writing.

+_We_ are writing.

 So, yes, maybe writers _do_ write, _always_.
-It's just maybe not what we've thought it looks like.
+It's just maybe not what we've always thought it looks like.

 > “A writer is a person for whom writing is more difficult than it is for other people.”
 > &mdash; Thomas Mann